ManageIQ/manageiq-documentation/managing_providers/_topics/automation_management_providers.md

 #### Working with an Ansible Tower Provider

-The basic workflow when using {{ site.data.product.title }} with an Ansible Tower provider is as follows:
+The basic workflow when using {{ site.data.product.title_short }} with an Ansible Tower provider is as follows:

 1. Create an Ansible playbook which performs a specific task.